Get Connected, Stay Informed

 • From the drop down box, click on the checkbox alongside the subject category or categories you would like your posting to appear in.
 Select a MAXIMUM of THREE categories.

 • If you would like to have your posting to also appear on the University Calendar, perform the same action using the box below the “Choose a University Calendar”.
 THIS IS OPTIONAL.
 Your event must have a location and time in order to be considered for publication to the calendar.
+Do not submit course listings to the University Calendar.

 • After making your selection(s), click in the Title box and enter a title for your posting.